snosscire/wedogames.com/content/games/path-seeker/index.md

 the doors to other rooms or if you are lucky the stairs down to the next level will reveal itself.

 If you happen to step on a monster you have to fight it.
-Be careful thought.
+Be careful though.
 When you fight monsters you loose health.
 When you've lost all our health the game is over.